👤 EXCLUSIVE: Adenike Lucas, DENISAURUS News

 A video of the shambolic event can be viewed on Youtube.

-In a telephone interview with this blog, cadets expressed their regret for facing such bad treatment especially in an anti-corruption organization, whose responsibilities is to fight all form of injustices and corruption.
+In a telephone interview with this news site, cadets expressed their regret for facing such bad treatment especially in an anti-corruption organization, whose responsibilities is to fight all form of injustices and corruption.

 Early this week, graduates who had spent over 24 weeks at the Academy accused their boss, Ibrahim Mustafa Magu of denying them of their welfare and allowances.